 Beginning in Fall 2015, all surveys that sample Macalester students, employees, or alumni must first be reviewed by the Macalester Survey Coordination Committee (SCC).
 However, as outlined below, some projects are exempt from review.

 What constitutes a survey?

 A survey is a structured series of questions that are addressed to a group of persons in order to gain information about their attitudes or experiences.
 Surveys take the form of written or electronic questionnaires but do not include interviews or focus groups.
 A questionnaire will be considered a survey based on the information it elicits, regardless of its length.
 Even one-question surveys are subject to SCC review if they ask for information about Macalester community members’ attitudes or experiences with the intent of analyzing the information to understand broader patterns.

 What is the Survey Coordination Committee (SCC)?

 The purpose of the Survey Coordination Committee (SCC) is threefold: 1) to review and evaluate the timing, sampling, ethics and design of survey projects whose subjects are Macalester students, employees, or alumni; 2) to monitor and revise survey policies, with the approval of senior leadership; and 3) to educate the campus about Macalester’s survey policies.

-The SCC is composed of seven members in total: two faculty members (one being the Chair of Macalester’s IRB, ex officio; the other appointed by Provost, typically in conjunction with Macalester IRB service), the Associate Dean of the Faculty or Assessment Staff (to be determined by the Associate Dean), the Director of Institutional Research (ex-officio), and three staff members (at least one of whom is from Student Affairs, appointed by the VP of Student Affairs, and at least one of whom is from Academic Affairs, appointed by the Provost; and one of whom is from Advancement, appointed by the VP of Advancement),
+The SCC is composed of seven members in total: two faculty members (one being the Chair of Macalester’s IRB, ex officio; the other appointed by Provost, typically in conjunction with Macalester IRB service), the Associate Dean of the Faculty or Assessment Staff (to be determined by the Associate Dean), the Director of Institutional Research (ex-officio), and three staff members (one of whom is from Student Affairs, appointed by the VP of Student Affairs; one of whom is from Academic Affairs, appointed by the Provost; and one of whom is from Advancement, appointed by the VP of Advancement),